DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/inference/models.md

 # Model Support

-With the rapid iteration of Intelligent Engine, we have now supported various model inference services.
+With the rapid iteration of AI Lab, we have now supported various model inference services.
 Here, you can see information about the supported models.

-- Intelligent Engine v0.3.0 launched model inference services, facilitating users to directly use the inference services of Intelligent Engine without worrying about model deployment and maintenance for traditional deep learning models.
+- AI Lab v0.3.0 launched model inference services, facilitating users to directly use the inference services of AI Lab without worrying about model deployment and maintenance for traditional deep learning models.
-- Intelligent Engine v0.6.0 supports the complete version of vLLM inference capabilities, supporting many large language models such as `LLama`, `Qwen`, `ChatGLM`, and more.
+- AI Lab v0.6.0 supports the complete version of vLLM inference capabilities, supporting many large language models such as `LLama`, `Qwen`, `ChatGLM`, and more.

 !!! note

-    The support for inference capabilities is related to the version of Intelligent Engine.
+    The support for inference capabilities is related to the version of AI Lab.
     Refer to the [Release Notes](../../intro/release-notes.md) to understand the latest version and update timely.

-You can use GPU types that have been verified by DCE 5.0 in Intelligent Engine.
+You can use GPU types that have been verified by DCE 5.0 in AI Lab.
 For more details, refer to the [GPU Support Matrix](../../../kpanda/user-guide/gpu/gpu-metrics.md).

 ![Click to Create](../../images/interface05.png)